 The Component A Fee is an annual charge and is therefore not pro-rated and is non-refundable.
-The only exceptions to this policy relate to the pro-rating of the component A Fee for students leaving in the first quarter of the school year or for students enrolling in the final quarter of the school year.
+The only exceptions to this policy relate to the pro-rating of the component A Fee for students leaving in the first quarter of the school year or for students enrolling in the final quarter of the school year when this period of admission is stipulated in advance.